IuliiaSelivanova/LP_Huddle/README.md

 - See hover states for all interactive elements on the page

 ### Screenshot
+Desktop version of the site:
 ![Alt text](<Screenshot 2023-12-15 at 20-17-36 Frontend Mentor Huddle landing page with curved sections.png>)

+Mobile version of the site:
 ![Alt text](image-1.png)

 ### Links